rotanen/lemma-info/syntax-explanation.md

     ]

 Note that if multiple case alternatives are present, any expression body with a scoping block will need its own square brackets for the scoping block.
+This is because I struggled to write a parser where this is unnecessary, and it may be logically impossible.

 Operator sections are enclosed in square brackets too: